MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 # Get-PlaceV3

-Use the Get-PlaceV3 cmdlet to view metadata configured on conference rooms, workspaces, buildings or floors within the Places directory.
+Use the Get-PlaceV3 cmdlet to view metadata configured on conference rooms, workspaces, buildings, or floors within the Places directory.
 The additional metadata provides a better search and room suggestion experience, as well as other suggestions and experiences when using Microsoft Places.
 > [!NOTE]
 > Work is in progress to bring this cmdlet's functionality into the existing Exchange Get-Place cmdlet.